Value-added tax (VAT)

 PTT on the indirect transfer by a non-resident company that indirectly holds at least 10% of the shareholding in a Zambian incorporated company will be levied at 5%.
 The tax will be levied on the greater of the:

-- nominal value of the shares transferred.
+- effective shareholding multiplied by the value of the transferred shares

 Zambia does not have a stamp tax.